Knee & Joint Pain Relief

 Several basic science studies in animal models suggest that PRP treatment can improve healing in soft tissue and bone.
 For example, increased numbers of cells and improved tendon strength have been noted in Achilles tendon injuries and improved muscle regeneration has been shown in gastrocnemius (calf) muscle injuries.

 In a small study involving knee osteoarthritis, PRP treatment was shown to be more effective than hyaluronic acid treatment.
-PRP has also resulted in positive or similar results when used in the treatment of rotator cuff tears and medial collateral ligament (MCL) injuries in the knee.
+PRP can also been shown to achieve positive or similar results when used in the treatment of rotator cuff tears and medial collateral ligament (MCL) injuries in the knee.

 Frequently Asked Questions